MicrosoftDocs/winui-api/microsoft.ui.xaml.markup/icomponentconnector_getbindingconnector_200548470.md

 public Microsoft.UI.Xaml.Markup.IComponentConnector GetBindingConnector (int connectionId, object target);
 -->

 ## -description

+Retrieves the IComponentConnector for this connection.

 ## -parameters

 ### -param connectionId

+An identifier token to distinguish calls.

 ### -param target

+The target to connect events and names to.

 ## -returns

+The IComponentConnector for this connection.

 ## -remarks

 ## -see-also

 ## -examples